astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 #### Development DAGs

-This project also contains two DAGs for development purposes.
+This project also contains three DAGs for development purposes.

 The [`finbuddy_load_pre_embedded`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/dags/ingestion/finbuddy_load_pre_embedded.py) DAG loads a set of pre-computed embeddings of news articles retrieved from a local `.parquet` file into Weaviate, as an easy way to test and adapt the pipeline.